 Silius Italicus: De Secundo Bello Punico Poema

 In his famous Punica, also known under the title De bello italic, the ancient Roman poet Silius Italicus tells about the Second Punic War.
 This epic made the author famous.
-The text, which was rediscovered and adapted in the Renaissance, celebrated the greatness and power of Rome and its heroes.
+The text, which was rediscovered and adapted in the Renaissance, celebrated the greatness and power of Rome and its heroes and it is the longest coherent poem that has survived from Roman antiquity.

-Pope Nicolaus V (1447–55) owned a richly-decorated codex of the Punica.
-This came along with the rest of Nicolaus V’s significant collection to the Dominican Convent of St. Peter and Paul in Venice.
+Pope Nicholas V (1447β1455) owned a richly-decorated codex of the Punica.
+This came along with the rest of Nicholas Vβs significant collection to the Dominican Convent of St. Peter and Paul in Venice.
 The excessively-decorated and famous manuscript was finally the victim of robbers and thus only seven pages survive today.
 Nonetheless, these are a grandiose attestation to the overwhelming splendor of the former codex.
-Today, these pages are stored in two different collections: the Biblioteca Nazionale Marciana in Venice and the Hermitage in St. Petersburg.
+Today, these pages are stored in two different collections: in the Biblioteca Nazionale Marciana in Venice and the Hermitage in St. Petersburg.
+The Biblioteca Marciana also preserves the manuscript from which the pages were once cut out.

 Seven Masterpieces of Renaissance Painting